yield-sync/specifications/v1-emp/Strategy Layer/README.md

 Utilize the `YieldSyncV1EMPStrategyDeployer` contract to deploy an instance of `YieldSyncV1EMPStrategy` using the `deployYieldSyncV1EMPStrategy()` function.

-This deployer will automatically register the address of the `YieldSyncV1EMPRegistry` contract.
-This is required so that authentication on the EMP level can occur.
+This deployer will automatically register the address of the of `YieldSyncV1EMPStrategy` on the `YieldSyncV1EMPRegistry` contract.
+This is required so that authentication can occur on the EMP Layer can occur.

-### 2. Implement and Deploy Strategy Logic Contracts
+### 2. Implement and Deploy an `IYieldSyncV1EMPStrategyInteractor` Contract

-Implement a contract that contain the logic for interacting with DeFi protocols.
-This contracts should implement the `IYieldSyncV1EMPStrategyInteractor` interface.

-This part of the deployment proccess has more abstraction then the previous step.
+This part of the deployment proccess is the most abstract aspect of the protocol.
+The only thing required is to implement the `IYieldSyncV1EMPStrategyInteractor` interface.

+This contract should be responsible of interacting with the DeFi protocol itself as well as holding an token that is associated.
+That could include LP tokens or staked tokens that represent a position.

 ### 3. Update the Strategy with Interactor Addresses

+After deploying the contract that implements `IYieldSyncV1EMPStrategyInteractor`. it is time to define the address in the strategy contract.

-Call the iYieldSyncV1EMPStrategyInteractorUpdate function on your deployed YieldSyncV1EMPStrategy instance to set the addresses of your strategy logic contracts.
+Call the `iYieldSyncV1EMPStrategyInteractorUpdate` function on your deployed `YieldSyncV1EMPStrategy` instance contract to set the address of your strategy interactor contracts.

 ```solidity
 // In yieldSyncV1EMPStrategy call this function